Diversity, Health Equity and Inclusion (DHEI) Resources

 • h2 Communication, LLC

 • JB Training Solutions is a learning company that develops employees throughout their entire life cycle – from entering the workforce all the way to succeeding in senior leadership roles.
-We partner with organizations across the world to provide learning and development solutions for their exact needs, and we make a big business impact.
+We partner with organizations across the world to provide learning and development solutions for their exact needs.

 • At JONES, we combine the best of organizational psychology with the best of diversity and inclusion to create work environments and leaders that bring the best out of all people.
 Founded in 1993, our mission is to develop leaders and human systems that counter oppression through diversity, inclusion and organizational effectiveness.